 Norm-referenced achievement tests shall be the most current editions of tests, or editions approved by GaDOE, that measure reading skills, including comprehension, and shall yield a total reading score and/or a total mathematics score based upon a combination of scores in mathematics concepts and applications.
 These tests shall have been reviewed for bias and are normed on a nationally representative sample with respect to race, religion, national origin, sex, disabilities, and economic background within a 10-year period prior to administration.
-Acceptable component scores and composite scores are in purple.
-Due to recent current events and the lingering financial burdens for our districts, assessments that were scheduled to be removed for FY22 have been extended, and the removal will be the beginning of FY23.

-1. Mental Ability: (Age Percentile Rank)
+1. Mental Ability